 Students using one wheel cut it out and write the words (or definitions) on each of the sections.
 They cut between the sections and fold on the dotted lines, gluing the middle section into their notebook.
 Students then write the definitions (or words) under each section.
 (Reversing the 'standard' order - by putting the definition on top - can help students connect the definitions to the words in a different way).
 Students can also use both wheels and layer one on top of the other.

-These can be smaller ones for notebooks, or can be enlarged to be used as a display.
+These can be reduced in size to create smaller folding vocabulary wheels for notebooks, or can be enlarged to be used as a display.
 Students may like to work in pairs or small groups to create these.

 2. Go Deeper With a Folding Resource